bahazghayar/reading-notes/class13.md

 Yes, the initial connection setup it done over HTTP.
 Also, a socket.io server will attach to an HTTP server so it can serve its own client code through socket.io.

 What happens when a client emits an event?
+It will be connected to the server, so the server will recieve that emit and respond.

 What happens when a server emits an event?
+The client will recieve it and respond.

 What happens if a client “misses” an event?
+Nothing

 How can we mitigate this?
+By creating handlers for each event.

 ### Term